cnstechnicalgroup/ansible-sqlserver/documents/sqlserver-ag-add-replica.md

 ## 9. Create a vars directory and add the main.yml file

 The primary_host is the primary instance in the Always-On Group.
-The secondary_host is the secondary instance in the Always-On Group that will server as the first read-only replica After this script is run, an Always-On Read-Only Group will be created.
-From here, you can add databases to the group.
+The secondary_host is a new secondary instance that will be added as another read-only replica.
+After this script is run, a new replica will be added to an existing Always-On Read-Only scale-out Group.

 ```bash
 mkdir vars